-Fees imposed under this rule shall constitute a specific condition imposed on a solid waste facility permittee or on a hauler.
+Fees imposed under this regulation shall constitute a specific condition imposed on a solid waste facility permittee or on a hauler.
 Provided a solid waste facility permittee or a hauler disagrees with the final decision of the Board following a petition to review fees, the permittee or hauler may appeal the final action of the Board to the Circuit Court in Benton County in Arkansas.

-Subchapter 28 Compliance and Enforcement
+Subchapter 28 Compliance and Enforcement § 28.01 Violations.